-On 31 December 2017, the Supervisory Board included two women and six non-Austrian nationals.
-The members of the Supervisory Board were between 43 and 61 years old.
+On 31 December 2018, the Supervisory Board included two women and six non-Austrian nationals.
+The members of the Supervisory Board were between 44 and 62 years old as of the reporting date.
 With their expertise, they cover the fields of law, business management, taxes, engineering, accounting and information technology.
 They also have experience working in various sectors of construction, industry, banking, insurance and public administration.

-At the end of 2017, the Management Board of STRABAG SE consisted of men between 49 and 63 years of age of which one - the CEO - was not Austrian.
+At the end of 2018, the Management Board of STRABAG SE consisted of men between 50 and 64 years of age of which one - the CEO - is not

+Austrian.
 The members of the Management Board bring together managerial and engineering know-how and have many years of experience within the company, among the competition and in related industries.